PIGWEB-EU/FAIR-guidelines/README.md

 increases the efficiency and proper use in later stages of a project.
-Research organizations, especially the larger ones, may have specialized staff (e.g., data stewards) and an infrastructure to organize and manage data during the different stages of the data life cycle (Figure 6‑1).
+Research organizations, especially the larger ones, may have specialized staff (e.g., data stewards) and an infrastructure to organize and manage data during the different stages of the data life cycle e.g., electronic lab notebooks (Figure 6‑1).

 <img src="./media/image24.png"
 style="width:3.45327in;height:3.33564in" />